tcrundall/chronostar-tng/docs/source/install.rst

    python -m pip install .

 Now that all depedencies are installed, you can run all the tests.
 Unit tests should take less than 10 seconds.
-Integration tests less than 30 seconds.
+Integration tests take up to an hour.

 .. code::

     pytest tests/unit
     pytest tests/integration

-You should now be able to import :code:`chronostar` and have access to the command line tools:
+You should now be able to import :code:`chronostar`:

 .. code::